arq5x/gemini/docs/content/genotype_query_engines.rst

 Genotype Query Engines can be plugged in to `gemini`.
 They must be exposed with a single function:

-    query(db_path, gt_filter, user_dict)
+    filter(db_path, gt_filter, user_dict)

 where `db_path` is the path to the gemini sqlite database, `gt_filter` is the genotype query string. user_dict will be pre-filled with things like user_dict contains things like HET, UNKNOWN, etc. used in gemini.

-The `query` function must return a list of integer variant_ids that meet the specified filter.
+The `filter` function must return a list of integer variant_ids that meet the specified filter.
 If it can not perform the query, it must return `None`.

 `gemini` will internally use the returned variant_ids to modifiy the sqlite query to select only those rows.

-The `query` function only needs to worry about which variant_ids to return, not how to integrate with the rest of `gemini`.
+The `filter` function only needs to worry about which variant_ids to return, not how to integrate with the rest of `gemini`.

 bcolz implementation